Wiggly white lines in Clevedon

 I can assure you all they have not gone.
 They have burnt away a few of the separation lines but the wiggly ones are still there.

 I got all excited when I saw the pic on Facebook !
 I assume they are just having a rejig ?
-You will need to go down there for some proper pics for us, as the SOS Facebook group is obviously not to be relied on 5s Alive said:
+You will need to go down there for some proper pics for us, as the SOS Facebook group is obviously not to be relied on laugh

 From more paint, more danger to less paint, less confusion.